Skip to main content

 ✅ Solutions:

-ℹ️ Note: The 2048-token default is a big limiter.
-For better RAG results, we recommend using models that support longer contexts.
+ℹ️ Note: The 2048-token default is a big limiter for web search.
+For better RAG results with web content, we strongly recommend using at least 8192 tokens, with 16384+ being ideal for complex web pages.

 ✅ Alternative: Use an external LLM with larger context capacity